-Below we have compared some products side by side so you can look at the pros and cons of some of the best go-karts at this age range and make an informed decision.
+Below we have compared some go karts for 7 year olds side by side so you can look at the pros and cons of some of the perfect go karts in this age range and make an informed decision.

 If you are worried about safety accessories, this design comes with a flag on the back.

 It also comes with a seat belt for extra safety so you don’t have to worry about your child accidentally falling out in the event of a collision.

 It has a great retro theme to the body and it actually looks like the type of go-kart you might see in a race.
 So if your child is already a fan of go-karting, the Retro look might be what does it for them.

 This is suitable for children between the ages of 3 and 9.
 It is an electric design that comes with a battery.
 The battery has three different forward speeds alongside a Parental Control Function.

 The three speeds are 2.5 miles per hour, 5 miles per hour, and 8 miles per hour.
 If you don’t want your child going too fast you can use the Speed Lock to set it at 2.5 miles per hour.
 When your child goes in reverse, there’s only one speed of 2.5 miles per hour.

 The front tires have rubber traction and the back tires are very wide.
 The seat is adjustable so if your child gets bigger you don’t have to worry about them any longer fitting because you can adjust it.

 It has a weight capacity of 81 lbs so your child can use it until they reach that weight.